Most iconic "it bags"

 Designer: Robert Dumas, Emile-Maurice Hermes and Ettore Bugatti

 Introduction: Renamed after movie star and Monaco princess Grace Kelly, who carried it everywhere to shield her pregnancy from photographers.
 It became popular when costume designer Edith Head chose one for Kelly's character in the Alfred Hitchcock classic, To Catch a Thief.

-Backstory: These simple and elegant bags are originally made in 1892 for holding a saddle, in 1923 they were evolved and intended to fit perfectly through an automobile car door.
-It was designed as a trapezoid shape with two triangular gussets, a cutout flap, a handle and two side straps, and with it he brought the house into the era of boldness and modernism.
+Backstory: These simple and elegant bags are originally made in 1892 for holding a saddle, in 1923 they evolved and were intended to fit perfectly through an automobile car door.
+It was designed as a trapezoid shape with two triangular gussets, a cut-out flap, a handle and two side straps, and with it, he brought the house into the era of boldness and modernism.

 2.55 by CHANNEL